 03 of 10

 The GRAMMY Museum at LA Live presents the history of recorded music and the technologies used to record it, as well as special exhibits on individual recording artists and groups.
 You can also explore the GRAMMY Walk of Fame that circles through and around the entire block, commemorating the top four.

 04 of 10

 The Autry Museum of the American West in Griffith Park, in addition to general Western Heritage and art, has a special focus on the history of the Western movie genre and the famous movie cowboys.

 05 of 10

 06 of 10

-Madame Tussauds wax museum presents wax figures of famous actors and other well-know figures from the early movie and TV days to the present.
-There's not a lot of history to read, but you can get up close an personal with Charlie Chaplin, Marlene Dietrich and a century of historic actors.
+Madame Tussauds wax museum presents wax figures of famous actors and other well-known figures from the early movie and TV days to the present.
+There's not a lot of history to read, but you can get up close an personal with Charlie Chaplin, Marlene Dietrich and a century of famous actors.

 07 of 10